aralsto/Engineering_4_Notebook/README.md

 This assignment was to create a program in Python that would spit back whatever input the user gave it letter by letter, split on spaces.
 I split the input on spaces, giving me a list of strings.
 For every element of the list, I used the list() command on that element.
 That split the strings into lists of single characters, which I then printed in a for loop.
 After printing out the letters of a word, I printed three dashes if it was not the last word in the overall list.
 Here is my [code](https://github.com/aralsto/Engineering_4_Notebook/blob/master/Python/stringsAndLoops.py).

+### GPIO Pins - Bash
+This assignment was to blink two LEDs 10 times with the GPIO pins on the Pi using a bash script.
+I soldered male connectors to the Pi and hooked it up to a t-cobbler using a ribbon connector.
+From there, all I had to do was wire up two LEDs like normal (the only issue being the different numbering of the pins in the bash script and on the t-cobbler) and write the simple script.
+Here is my [code](https://github.com/aralsto/Engineering_4_Notebook/blob/master/Scripts/gpioLED.sh) and a useful [website](https://projects.drogon.net/raspberry-pi/wiringpi/pins/) with pin diagrams to use for the bash scripts.
+This becomes unneccessary in Python with the GPIO.setmode() function.